Mary’s Center Announces Major Rebranding to Reflect Expansion, Diversity, and Inclusion

 New Silver Spring Location Opens

-On April 1st, we officially opened the medical suite at our new 344 University Boulevard West location in Silver Spring, MD.
+On April 1, 2020, we officially opened the medical suite at our new 344 University Boulevard West location in Silver Spring, MD.
 Since we moved to the new building in the fall of 2018, we were providing medical services in an area temporarily adapted to meet our medical needs while we finished the construction work.
-In addition to medical services, we also provide behavioral health, social services, health education, and nutrition services at this location.
-Construction is underway for our first dental suite in Maryland.
+In July 2020, we opened the dental suite at the Silver Spring location, bringing dental care to Maryland for the first time.
+This new dental suite, made possible with support from the Robert I. Schattner Foundation, will allow us to serve nearly 3,500 participants a year.
+In addition to medical and dental services, we also provide behavioral health, social services, health education, and nutrition services at this location.
 This new comfortable building will allow us to serve nearly 15,000 participants a year.

 Mary's Center President and CEO Maria Gomez Selected to Advise on Reopening in DC and Maryland